The 4 Day Week Foundation has announced a new sector specific four-day week pilot for organisations in the technology sector.

 Programme Outline

-• 22 May – Introduction & Making the Business Case for a Four-Day Week - Key Learnings from Previous Pilots (with Joe Ryle, Campaign Director of 4 Day Week Foundation)
+22 May – Introduction and Making the Business Case for a Four-Day Week - Key Learnings from Previous Pilots (with Joe Ryle, Campaign Director of 4 Day Week Foundation)

-• 5 June – Getting HR Ready (with TBC accredited 4DW Employer Head of HR)
+5 June – Getting HR Ready (with Lydia Billinghurst, Head of HR at Journey HR)

-• 12 June – How to Prepare & Implementation Guide (with Sian Herrington, CEO of Noteworthy & another four-day week tech company TBC)
+12 June – How to Prepare and Implementation Guide (with Sian Herrington, CEO of four-day week employer Noteworthy Support)

 Alongside the core programme, each participating organisation will benefit from research support to measure the impact of your trial with support from University of Cambridge, University of Sussex and Newcastle University.